project-travel-mate/Travel-Mate/README.md

 #Travel Mate

-A must-have app for all the travellers who are visiting a city for the first time.
-The app provides them with everything **from Planning to their Journey** and also from **from Journey to the destination**.
+A must-have app for all the people who want to travel to new a city.
+The app provides them with everything from **choosing the correct destination** to **making all the bookings** and to **easily organizing the trip**.
 The platform basically uses a [mash-up technology](https://en.wikipedia.org/wiki/Mashup_(web_application_hybrid)).
 We have tried to include solutions for every possible problem the traveller might face during the course of his entire journey.

 + **[How Travel Mate Works](#how-travel-mate-works)**